Women's Psychiatry and Well-Being

 • Menopausal transition, either natural or secondary to illness or treatments

-• Gynecological and breast cancer in all stages of care
+• Gynecological/breast cancer in all stages of care

 Commonly addressed disorders